ShortKedr-OpenSource/unity-editor-attributes/README.md

 # unity-editor-attributes
 Various set of custom unity attributes
+See `Assets/Scripts/Examples` scripts for how-to-use